General Application Information

 Application Procedures for PASS/MATCH Applications

+For program details, deadline dates, and application requirements use the ADEA PASS Search Engine.
 Further information regarding the PASS/MATCH process may be found by contacting the application services directly.

 Application Procedure for Self-Managed Application

-Carefully read and follow the instructions so that there will be no delay in the receipt of your application by the School of Dental Medicine Admissions' Committee.
+Carefully read and follow the instructions so that there will be no delay in the receipt of your application by the School of Dental Medicine Admissions Committee.

 Instructions for Submitting Your Complete Application